-If you suffer a Total and Permanent Disability on or after 4/1/96, you will be eligible for a Total and Permanent Disability Benefit, if you meet the following requirements:
+If you suffer a Total and Permanent Disability, you will be eligible for a Total and Permanent Disability Benefit, if you meet the following requirements:

-- 1. you are an Active Participant; and - 2. you have completed at least 10 Years of Service during the period preceding your disability; and - 3. you have either received a determination of disability from the Social Security Administration; or - 4. you have letters from two separate doctors stating your total disability.
+- 1. you are an Active Participant; and - 2. you have completed at least 10 Years of Service during the period preceding your disability; and - 3. you have proof of disability in one of the following forms: - a) a determination of disability from the Social Security Administration; or - b) letters from two separate doctors stating your total disability.

-If you have received a determination of disability from the Social Security Administration, your Total and Permanent Disability Benefit will be a monthly benefit equal to 100% of your earned benefit as of the date you are determined to be totally disabled.
-You will become entitled to a Disability Benefit effective on the first day of the month following receipt of your application and will continue to receive the benefit until you reach age 62.
+If you have provided letters from two separate doctors stating your total disability but have not received a determination of disability from the Social Security Administration, your Total and Permanent Disability Benefit will be a monthly benefit equal to 65% of your Normal Retirement Benefit as of the date you are determined to be totally disabled.
+You will become entitled to a Total and Permanent Disability Benefit effective on the first day of the month next following receipt of your application and approval of such application, but in no event later than the 60th day after the close of the Plan Year in which you became disabled.
+The 65% Total and Permanent Disability Benefit will continue until you reach Early Retirement Age.